Hemophilia and other coagulation disorders: neurologic aspects

 Severe, irreversible parkinsonism developed in Californians injecting a street analog of meperidine contaminated with 1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine (MPTP), a metabolite of which is toxic to neurons in the substantia nigra.
 Symptoms responded to levodopa, but typical side effects including dyskinesias were prominent, and attempts to wean off dopaminergic therapy were unsuccessful.

 “Chasing the dragon” refers to heating heroin on metal foil and inhaling the vapor through a straw or tube.
 A devastating spongiform leukoencephalopathy occurs in heroin users practicing this technique.
 Apathy and ataxia rapidly progress to varying combinations of dystonia, spastic quadriparesis, blindness, myoclonus, pseudobulbar palsy, and, in some cases, death.
-Neither the responsible toxin nor the pathophysiological mechanism has been identified (56; 02).
-A similar spongiform encephalopathy has infrequently been reported after intravenous heroin (208).
-Case reports also describe refractory hydrocephalus in dragon chasers (42; 63).
-Rarely, similar demyelinating and vascular lesions have been described in cocaine users (Konfziella et al 2007; 24).
-A single case report describes similar leukoencephalopathy in a synthetic cannabinoid user (05).
+Neither the responsible toxin nor the pathophysiological mechanism has been identified (65; 02).
+A similar spongiform encephalopathy has infrequently been reported after intravenous heroin (242).
+Case reports also describe refractory hydrocephalus in dragon chasers (45; 73).
+Rarely, similar demyelinating and vascular lesions have been described in cocaine users (25).
+A single case report describes similar leukoencephalopathy in a synthetic cannabinoid user (06).

 Leukoencephalopathy can affect the cerebellum in toluene sniffers, producing prominent ataxia.

-Cannabinoid hyperemesis syndrome has become more prevalent with increasing use of cannabis, increasing concentration of delta-9-THC in marijuana products, and increasing use of more potent synthetic cannabinoids (248; 216).
-Protracted severe vomiting follows drug use.
+Cannabinoid hyperemesis syndrome has become more prevalent with increasing use of cannabis, increasing concentration of delta-9-THC in marijuana products, and increasing use of more potent synthetic cannabinoids (285; 252).
+In heavy chronic users, protracted severe vomiting follows drug use, lasts 1 to 2 days, recurs with further use, and disappears with abstinence (293).
 Pathophysiological mechanism is unclear, as is the often dramatic relief of symptoms with hot showers and baths and topical application of capsaicin.

 Marijuana inhibits luteinizing and follicle-stimulating hormones, causing reversible impotence and sterility in men and menstrual irregularity in women.

 The endocannabinoid anandamide is metabolized by fatty acid amide hydrolase (FAAH).
 Inhibitors of FAAH raise endocannabinoid levels, and in animal models, treatment with such inhibitors has shown analgesic efficacy.
-In a phase 1 trial in humans, several subjects developed severe acute leukoencephalopathy, one case progressing to brain death (140).
+In a phase 1 trial in humans, several subjects developed severe acute leukoencephalopathy, 1 case progressing to brain death (160).

 “Saturday night retinopathy” refers to visual loss following drug or alcohol intoxication with prolonged direct compression of the orbit.
-In one reported case, there was also bilateral hippocampal ischemia and amnesia (41).
+In 1 reported case, there was also bilateral hippocampal ischemia and amnesia (44).

 For unclear reasons the anti-vitamin K anticoagulant bradifacoum, present in rodenticides, has become a common adulterant in preparations of synthetic cannabinoids.
-Outbreaks of coagulopathy, including spontaneous intracranial hemorrhage with fatal outcome, have been reported (Keller et al 2018; 30).
+Outbreaks of coagulopathy, including spontaneous intracranial hemorrhage with fatal outcome, have been reported (32).

 John C M Brust MD